-Learning the Alphabet is an essential piece of the learning to read puzzle and this is universally accepted.
+Learning the Alphabet is an essential piece of the learning to read puzzle.

-How to best teach the Alphabet, however is more contentious.
+How to best teach the Alphabet, however is a little contentious.

 The argument in favour of teaching the Sounds first.

-Whilst training of many letter names tends to assist with knowledge of their associated sounds, the sounds tend to be ‘extended’ rather than phonemically correct
+- Whilst teaching of many letter names tends to assist with knowledge of their associated sounds, the sounds tend to be ‘extended’ rather than phonemically correct.

 The argument in favour of teaching letter Names first.